Approximating Safety Feedback Without a Safety Oracle via Model Predictive Control: Experiments

-Continuous Cartpole is a modified cartpole environment, adapted from the gymnasium ~\cite{towers2024gymnasium} implementation.
-It differs in featuring a continuous action space, as well as a modified reward function.
+Continuous Cartpole is a modified cartpole environment, adapted from the gymnasium~\cite{towers2024gymnasium} implementation.
+It features a continuous action space, as well as a modified reward function which incentivizes approaching the state constraints.
 The state is represented by four values, $x=(p_x, v_x, \theta, \omega)$ where $p_x$ is the horizontal position of the cart, $v_x$ is the horizontal velocity of the cart, $\theta$ is the angle of the pole, and $\omega$ is the angular velocity of the pole.
+The agent controls the system by pushing the cart left or right.
 The angle of the pole is constrained to be within $12^{\circ}$ of vertical.
 The reward function is defined in \cref{eq:cartpole-rew}.

-$\lambda$ is a hyperparameter scaling how aggressive the agent should be.
 The goal of the reward is to encourage the agent to approach the constraints of the pole without violating them, rewarding riskier, but safe behaviors.
-A training episode ends if the constraints of the pole are exceeded, or if a time limit is reached.
+The inclusion of $\theta$ as a reward parameter incentivizes the agent to act closer to the state constraints. $\lambda$ is a scaling hyperparameter which determines how much to reward the agent for an aggressive policy.
+A training episode ends if the pole angle exceeds its constraints, or if a time limit is reached.